davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ## Introduction

 Welcome!
 We're going to spend some time learning about the capabilities of the Intellij debugger.
-I'm confident that this will be time well spent so much so that future *you* will likely want to hop into a time machine propelled to 88mph, go back to today, and give you a BIG thank you for doing this.
-That's how useful this stuff will become.
+I'm confident that this will be time well spent so much so that future *you* will likely want to hop into a time machine propelled at 88mph, go back to today, and give you a pat on the back for sitting through this.

 Hey now!
 Then why didn't you just teach us this stuff on day one ?!

 There's actually a very good reason for this.
 The role of the debugger is to amplify a programmer's debugging capabilties but certainly not to become a substitute for it.

-The goal of any good programmer ( if you choose to accept it ) is to develop enough skill such that you're able to manually step through a program in order to figure out the flow by yourself.
+The goal of any good programmer ( if you choose to accept it ) is to develop enough skill such that you're able to manually step through a program in order to figure out the flow and solve issues by yourself.
 Once you've reach this point of critical mass then by all means use the debugger as much as you want.

 But remember, nothing can substitute good programmer intuition!